Circuit of the Americas

-Circuit of the Americas (COTA) is a Grade 1 FIA-specification 3.426 mi motor racing track and facilities located within the extraterritorial jurisdiction of Austin, Texas, in the United States.
-The facility is home to the Formula One United States Grand Prix, NASCAR's Texas Grand Prix, and the Motorcycle Grand Prix of the Americas, a round in MotoGP.
-It previously hosted the Australian V8 Supercars, the Americas Rallycross Championship, the American Le Mans Series, the Rolex Sports Car Series, the FIA World Endurance Championship, the IMSA WeatherTech SportsCar Championship and the IndyCar Classic.
+Circuit of the Americas (COTA) is a Grade 1 FIA-specification 3.426 mi motor racing track and facilities located in Austin, Texas, United States.
+The facility is home to the Formula One United States Grand Prix, NASCAR, and the Motorcycle Grand Prix of the Americas, a round in MotoGP and the FIA World Endurance Championship with the Lone Star Le Mans.
+It previously hosted the Australian V8 Supercars, the Americas Rallycross Championship, the American Le Mans Series, the Rolex Sports Car Series, the IMSA SportsCar Championship and the IndyCar Classic.

 The circuit and Grand Prix were first proposed in the middle of 2010.
 The circuit was the first in the United States to be purpose-built for Formula One.
 The layout was conceived by promoter Tavo Hellmund and 1993 Motorcycle World Champion Kevin Schwantz with the assistance of German architect and circuit designer Hermann Tilke, who has also designed the Sepang, Shanghai, Yas Marina, Istanbul, Bahrain, Yeongam, and Buddh circuits, as well as the reprofiling of the Hockenheimring and Fuji Speedway.